April 6, 2012

 Elder15

-Before dropping down the east side of Palms, I again took in the striking views of Mt.
-Collins, and also Squaretop.
-It was hard to stare at anything but Squaretop while looking south, such a cool mountain.
-I started descending down the east side of Palms, at first just going down what looked easiest, but eventually being funneled into a steeper chute.
-The terrain actually became steeper than what I had come up and my pace slowed, especially when confronted with a few dryfalls, none of which were too difficult though.
-I reached the desert floor just before noon, to be startled by large coyote that ran off from behind a bush.
+I again took in the striking views of Mt.
+Collins along with Squaretop.
+It was hard to notice anything but Squaretop while looking south, such a cool mountain.
+I started my descent down the east side of Palms, at first sticking with what looked easiest, then being funneled into a steeper chute.
+I reached the desert floor just before noon and was startled by a coyote that ran off from behind a bush.

 Elder17